Constructed Wetland Management Plan, Myers Cane Farm, Homebush

 The wetland provides reduced risk of sediment and particulate nutrient losses, run-off and improved soil structure and reduced risk from residual chemical losses.

 This page should be cited as:

-Department of Environment and Science, Queensland (2015) Constructed Wetland Management Plan, Myers Cane Farm, Homebush, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2015) Constructed Wetland Management Plan, Myers Cane Farm, Homebush, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/constructed-wetland-management-plan-myers-cane-farm-homebush-d714/